planetlabs/planet-client-python/docs/guide.md

 #### Creating an Order

-When creating an order, the order details must be provided to the API as a JSON blob.
+When creating an order, the order request details must be provided to the API as a JSON blob.
 This JSON blob can be built up manually or by using the `build_request` function.

 An example of creating the request JSON with `build_request`: